notaryproject/specifications/specs/plugin-extensibility.md

         2. Validate that plugin version is greater than or equal to *Verification plugin minimum version*
         3. Fail signature verification if these validations fail
     3. Validate if plugin capabilities contains any `SIGNATURE_VERIFIER` capabilities
         1. Fail signature verification if a matching plugin with `SIGNATURE_VERIFIER` capability cannot be found.
-If signature envelope contains the *Verification Plugin Name* attribute, include it as a hint in error response.
+Include *Verification Plugin Name* attribute as a hint in error response.
 2. Complete steps *Identify applicable trust policy* and *Proceed based on signature verification level* from [signature verification workflow](../trust-store-trust-policy-specification.md#steps).
 3. Complete steps *Validate Integrity, Validate Expiry* and *Validate Trust Store* from [signature verification workflow](../trust-store-trust-policy-specification.md#steps).
 4. Based on the signature verification level, each validation may be enforced, logged or skipped.